teaching-your-kids-how-to-bathe

 Learning independent bathing skills takes months of steady practice.
 As a parent, focus on encouraging and praising each small success to keep your child motivated as they tackle this new challenge.
 Break the larger goal of bathing solo into incremental steps that set them up for wins.
 Maybe first, they learn to properly lather the washcloth before washing.
 Then, they later graduate to rinsing shampoo from their hair.
 Build gradually, mastering one element at a time instead of expecting full self-sufficiency too fast.

-With your guidance like patience, clear instruction, incentives, and highlighting what they DO accomplish, soon your child will work up to confidently completing every bath time task by themselves.
+With your guidance like patience, clear instruction, incentives, and highlighting what they do accomplish, soon your child will work up to confidently completing every bath time task by themselves.
 Maintain an upbeat, supportive tone even during temporary setbacks so they stay driven to achieve this key life milestone that boosts responsibility, problem-solving abilities, and self-esteem.
 Celebrate the moment they finally lather up, rinse off, and dry themselves independently from start to satisfied finish!

-10 tips to successfully teach self-bathing skills:
+10 tips to successfully teach self-bathing skills

 1. Create a Kid-Friendly Environment: